elladetic/soft-cell-simulator/README.md

 ## Author

 Eleonora Detić

-Master's Thesis Project

 Algebra Bernays, University of Zagreb

 ## Related Work

-The application accompanies the theoretical results presented in the master's thesis on the iterative construction of planar soft cells from convex polygons and is based on the concept of soft cells introduced by Domokos et al.
+The application accompanies the theoretical results on the iterative construction of planar soft cells from convex polygons and is based on the concept of soft cells introduced by Domokos et al.